iusNiko/cmd-platformer/README.md

 ```

 # cmd optimalization
-I reccomend using gnome terminal, xfce terminal or similar to those.
+I suggest using terminal app with GPU acceleration for the best effect.

 # creating levels
 To change tiles, use + and - on numpad.